-I have been fascinated by the Stadbad Prenzlauer Berg on Oderberger Strasse since my first trip to Berlin in 2009 when I tried to wander into the building whilst it was being set up for a Swap Market event sponsored by Skyy Vodka.
+I have been fascinated by the Stadbad Prenzlauer Berg (or Stadtbad Oderberger) on Oderberger Strasse since my first trip to Berlin in 2009 when I tried to wander into the building whilst it was being set up for a Swap Market event sponsored by Skyy Vodka.

 At that time I didn’t realise that the building was generally not open to the public and that I wasn’t meant to be there.
 I was a little shocked when someone came at me, slackjawed at my (unintentional) boldness, and presumably asked me what I thought I was doing.
 ‘Es tut mir leid’ I said as I turned around and walked out.
 But I couldn’t resist another quick look over my shoulder to see what I was missing out on.

 Built to plans drawn up by the architect Ludwig Hoffman, the public baths on Oderberger Strasse opened in 1902 .
 But in 1986 the baths were closed due to cracks in the pool floor.

 Since then the building has been used occasionally for exhibitions or events but has mainly lain empty.

 At the end of 2011, the Stadtbad was bought by the GLS Language School, based around the corner on Kastanienallee, whose plans for the building include a hotel and classrooms.
 The renovations are not expected to be completed until 2015 and at this time the swimming pool will once again be open to the public.